Cheapest Way To Do Disney World On A Budget

 Food Prices At Disney World

-If you include drinks, meals, and snacks, an average family of four can spend well over $50 a day per person.
+If you include drinks, meals, and snacks, an average family of four can spend well over $50 per person per day.
 Here are some ways to save!

-Get some groceries!
-On the first day of your trip, either drive to the closest grocery store or place a delivery order for cheap snacks and breakfast options.
-I suggest getting a case or two of water.
-Of course, if you drive, you can bring non-perishable items from home.
+Get some groceries.
+On the first day of your trip, either drive to the closest grocery store or place a delivery order for bottled water, snacks, and breakfast options.
+If you drive, bring non-perishable items from home.
+I’ve had Amazon Fresh and Instacart delivered to the hotel.

 Have your first meal of the day in your room.
-Most people only eat a little at breakfast, so having some quick and easy options in your room pays off.
+It saves the cost of an entire meal out.
 We stock up on yogurt cups, cottage cheese, and granola bars.
-The mini fridge in the room won’t hold much, so remember that when choosing groceries.
 However, if your family loves breakfast, this is almost the cheapest meal of the day at Disney World.

 Snacking in the park can add up, so I suggest bringing a few non-perishables, like granola bars, nuts, and jerky.
-However, no Disney is complete without enjoying a few iconic Disney treats like a Mickey ice cream cone or a Mickey pretzel.
 Familiarize yourself with the Disney World Food Policy to know what you can and can’t bring into the parks.
+That said, Disney World has amazing snacks under $5 (like the School Bread at Kringla Bakeri shown above).
+We shared some of our favorites in this post!

 Avoid sit-down restaurants.
 They are costly!
-As a foodie, we also believe that the quick-service restaurants are where you’ll find some of the best food at Disney – at the lowest prices.
+As a foodie, I also believe that the quick-service restaurants are where you’ll find some of the best food at Disney – at the lowest prices.
+I’ve posted a lot about this here.

 It baffles me that people still pay for water bottles in the park, which can easily cost $50 a day or more.
-Bring cheap bottles of water with you, or carry a refillable bottle.
-We LOVE these collapsible bottles!
-You can refill your bottles at water stations around the parks or at quick-service dining locations and kiosks.
-The taste of Orlando water could be better, so I recommend bringing some flavor packets.
+Bring bottles of water with you, or carry a refillable one.
+We LOVE these collapsible bottles.

 Souvenirs At Disney World

-This section is going to be short and sweet.
-Everything at Disney World is expensive, especially souvenirs.
-If you can, avoid buying them at Disney altogether.
+Everything at Disney World is more expensive, especially souvenirs and Disney apparel.
+If you can, avoid buying them at Disney.
 Here are some things I did when my kids were younger.

-Some of the cheapest apparel for a trip to Disney World is at H&M, Kohl’s, and Target.
+Some of the cheapest apparel for a trip to Disney World can be found at H&M, Kohl’s, and Target.
 Even on a budget, dressing in Disney gear is fun, and you can find some great deals.
-My favorite Disney sweatshirt is from Kohl’s, and I got it on clearance for around eight bucks.
+My favorite Disney sweatshirt is from Kohl’s, and I got it on clearance for about $8.

 In the months before your trip, frequent the Dollar Tree and stock up on Disney items.
 When your kids ask for something, pull a little surprise out of your backpack.
 This is also a great way to keep younger kids occupied in long lines.

 Inside the parks, the refillable popcorn bucket is your best bet.
-The popcorn buckets can be refilled for around $2.50 for the entirety of your trip.
-Mickey Ears and Disney autograph books can be purchased on Amazon for much less than you’ll pay at Disney.
+The popcorn buckets can be refilled for around $2.50 for the entire trip.
+Mickey Ears and Disney autograph books can be purchased on Amazon for much less than you’ll pay on property.

 If you visit Disney during the lowest crowd time, you may only need it at some parks.
 Magic Kingdom, for example, has a lot of rides for kids, and it’s a lot to fit in in one day.
-Genie+ may be beneficial here.
+Multi Pass may be beneficial here.
 However, at Hollywood Studios, young kids probably won’t be able to go on Slinky Dog Dash or Tower of Terror, so you may not need it at this park.
-I recommend looking at the Genie+ rides for each park and deciding whether or not it’s a good fit for your family.
+I recommend looking at the Multi-Pass rides at each park to decide if it’s a good fit for your family.